 At times, the president/CEO or his/her designee may receive unsolicited requests for funds via email or letter.
 Requests for funding submitted by an organization based solely upon the requester's initiative, and not in response to a formal solicitation or procurement process of The Children's Trust, will be considered for funding on a case-by-case basis following the processes described in this document.
-Requests must not exceed \$24,999.99.
+Requests must not exceed \$24,999.
 To be eligible, the unsolicited request must be received in writing and seek support for a program, service or activity that is aligned with The Children's Trust's mission and values.
 The Children's Trust is under no obligation to fund unsolicited requests.

-A-1.
-All requests for unsolicited funds shall be submitted to the chief operations officer (COO).
+- A-1.
+All requests for unsolicited funds shall be submitted to the chief operations officer (COO). - A-2.

-A-2.
 The COO will review The Children's Trust's contract and fiscal files to determine if there are existing contracts with the same requester and gather any history of previous funding from The Children's Trust.
-The

-COO will also research other pertinent information about the requester, including verifying the requester's corporate status on www.sunbiz.org.
+The COO will also research other pertinent information about the requester, including verifying the requester's corporate status on www.sunbiz.org. - A-3.

-A-3.
 The COO will prepare a written response and recommendation to the president/CEO that includes a thorough analysis of all the facts gathered.
-If the president/CEO decides that the request should be accepted, then funding shall be made in accordance with the policy governing the president/CEO's signature authority and all other relevant policies of The Children's Trust.

-A-4.
-A letter of notification about the president/CEO's decision will be drafted by the COO, signed by the president/CEO, and sent to the requesting organization.
+If the president/CEO decides that the request should be accepted, then funding shall be made in accordance with the policy governing the president/CEO's signature authority and all other relevant policies of The Children's Trust. - A-4.
+A letter of notification about the president/CEO's decision will be drafted by the COO, signed by the president/CEO, and sent to the requesting organization. - A-5.

-A-5.
 The president/CEO or his/her designee will report the expenditures of unsolicited funding to the board in accordance with General Purchases and Procurement, Policy No. 2000, section C. "President/CEO Purchase Authority."

-20076.
-Match Funding and Funder Collaboration
+2007.
+Match Funding

-This document outlines The Children's Trust's policies and procedures to award match fundingand funder collaboration funding. equal to or greater than \$10,000\sum\25,000.00.
-Typically, mMatch and funder collaboration fundinginvestments are noncompetitive opportunities which leverage funding from other sources received from a source other than The Children's Trust to increase community financial resources and expand quality programs for children, youth and families living in Miami-Dade County.
+This document outlines The Children's Trust's policies and procedures to award match funding equal to or greater than \$10,000.
+Typically, match funding is received from a source other than The Children's Trust to increase community financial resources and expand quality programs for children, youth and families living in Miami-Dade County.